rsksmart/lumino/docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Description

-´Describe the objective of the PR and a brief description of the changes introduced´
+`Describe the objective of the PR and a brief description of the changes introduced`

 # Resolves